webbgroup/certified-aws-developer-associate-notes/3-aws-serverless/dynamodb.md

 ## DynamoDB Internal Partitions

-- Data is devided in partitions
+- Data is divided in partitions
 - Partition keys are hashed in order to know in which partition will the data go
 - To compute the number of partitions:
     - Capacity: `(TOTAL RCU / 3000) + (TOTAL WCU / 1000)`